p-lange/Clockworld/Rules/INJURIES.md

 Critically Injured | Master

 ### Stabilizing
-While you are Seriously or Critically Injured, the Stabilize Task can be used to prevent you from going into Shock.
-The Difficulty increases with the severity of your Injuries (see below).
-If the Stabilize Task succeeds, you no longer need to make Endure Rank Checks to avoid going into Shock and any failures on the Endure Checks are erased.
-Receiving any new Injury after becoming Stablized causes you to resume checking for Shock until you are Stabilized again.
+While a character is in Shock, you may use the Stabilize task on them.
+The Difficulty increases with the severity of the character's Injuries (see below).
+If the Stabilize Task succeeds, that character is Stable.
+Removes any tracked failures - you no longer need to make Endure Rank Checks to avoid Dying.
+Receiving any new Injury after whhile Stable causes your character to go into Shock again.

-The Difficulty of the Stabilize Task is determined by how severely Injured the recipient is:
+The Difficulty of the Stabilize Task is determined by how severely Injured the character is:

 Injury Level | Difficulty
 --- | ---